First Move Wins

 “I see, I see,” Robijn gently kissed the back of her hand before letting go.
 “I must confess that I’m embarrassed to say, my preparations are falling short today.
 If only Ekster had notified me about the significance of his associates, I would have arranged a more comfortable environment for the likes of you.”

-“There is no such thing,” Dust said with a smile that had turned a touch wry.
+“Don’t be silly,” Dust said with a smile that had turned a touch wry.

 “Trust me, I saved you from yourself,” Ekster grunted at the salesman.
 “Now let’s get on with it, shall we.
 I don’t have all day to waste on chit-chat.”